 RISE may be conceptualized as an interdisciplinary living-learning community for undergraduates at Michigan State University who share a common interest in environmental sustainability.
 Student participants come to RISE majoring in a variety of disciplines spanning seven different colleges at MSU (see Participating Colleges at right).
-We have articulated a mission statement, learning outcomes, RISE core values, and specific goals and priorities (aligned with MSU President Simon's Bolder by Design).
+Below we have articulated a mission statement, learning outcomes, RISE core values, and specific goals and priorities.

 After participating in the RISE Living-Learning Community, students will be able to:

 - Form an Opinion: Articulate multiple perspectives about complex issues and formulate their own positions regarding these issues

 - Demonstrate Leadership: Describe and demonstrate leadership practices through communication, group processes, projects, and skill-building activities

 - Enact Social Change: Develop the knowledge, skills, and values to effectively participate in community action for social change

 - Value Collaboration: Seek and value collaboration with others from diverse backgrounds and academic disciplines

 - Describe Strengths: Describe personal strengths, skills, and interests and make meaningful academic, life, and career choices